 Jim Mickalak's "Secret Guide To Plywood Boat Design"

 Jim Michalak is a retired missle design engineer and a world famous plywood boat designer.
 To learn about designing boats, I started by reading his book: The Secret Guide To Plywood Boat Design.
-I swear, I am not joking -- back in the day Jim used to sell a manual about how to design boats and that was the title.
+I swear, I am not joking -- back in the day Jim sold a manual about how to design boats and that was the title.
 That manual explained everything in plain english of how to design boats from scratch and it taught me enough that I could read & understand other more complicated boat design books.

-I then went on a spree of getting and reading as many boat design books as I could find.
+Then I went on a spree of getting and reading as many boat design books as I could find.
 Some were complicated, some easy to read, some were just a bunch of fluff or data that was not usable for what I was interested in building and sailing.
-Jim's design manual is no longer available, but Jim currently sells a book that has extensive instructions on how to build any type of plywood boat.
+Jim's secret design manual is no longer available, but Jim currently sells a book that has extensive instructions on how to build any type of plywood boat.
 For more info, see:

 Sailboat and Boat Building Books

 With Gavin's permission, I tried promoting the idea of racing mice, but the idea flopped.
 Gavin let me know that earlier he had proposed the same thing and it didn't take off then either.
 The group seemed to be mostly focused on building a variety of boats that are all different from each other (but called the same name), so racing them would be pointless since some hulls are obiously faster than others.

 The $50 Sailboat Race